oracle-livelabs/apex/ai-interactive-report-lab2/lab-2-configure-an-ai-service/lab-2-configure-an-ai-service.md

 ## Task 3: Link Your Generative AI Service to the Application

 In this task, you will link the Generative AI Service you configured in Task 2 to the SCM application.
-The steps are the same for either provider.

 1. From the **Generative AI Services** page, select the **App Builder** icon in the left navigation.